CIBC-Internal/python/Doc/library/stdtypes.rst

    For more information on the ``str`` class and its methods, see :ref:`textseq` and the :ref:`string-methods` section below.
-To output formatted strings, see the :ref:`string-formatting` section.
+To output formatted strings, see the :ref:`f-strings` and :ref:`formatstrings` sections.
 In addition, see the :ref:`stringservices` section.

 .. index::